 Hailing a population of around 2 million residents, paling in comparison to the roughly 14 million in Tokyo, you will be sure to experience city life here without having to make your way through waves of people.

-As Nagoya remains a place that is not often visited by tourists, you will also be able to build a closer bond with the community and naturally embrace the culture with both hands.
+As Nagoya remains a place not often visited by tourists, you will also be able to build a closer bond with the community and naturally embrace the culture with both hands.

 Read More: Best Visas for Working Remotely in Asia